grid-lang/grid-lang.cc/README.md

 ## License

-MIT License
+LGPLv3.0

 ## Contact

-Open an issue or pull request on the `gridlang_public` repository.
+Open an issue or pull request on the `grid-lang.cc` repository.